Swanson-Tyler/react-text-reveal/readme.md

   This prop allows you to append your own custom className to the outer div of the component.

 - **canPlay** *(boolean)*  [default: false]
-  This prop allows you to append your own custom className to the outer div of the component.
+  This prop starts your animation.
+You must start with this prop set to false.

 - **ease** *(string)*  [default: 'ease-out']
   This prop allows you to control the transition-timing-function of your animation.